Cetacean

 Cetaceans have been extensively hunted for their meat, blubber and oil by commercial operations.
-Although the International Whaling Commission has agreed on putting a halt to commercial whaling, whale hunting is still going on, either under IWC quotas to assist the subsistence of Arctic native people or in the name of scientific research, although a large spectrum of non-lethal methods are now available to study marine mammals in the wild.
-Cetaceans also face severe environmental hazards from underwater noise pollution, entanglement in abandoned ropes and nets, collisions with ships, plastic and heavy metals build-up, to accelerating climate change, but how much they are affected varies widely from species to species, from minimally in the case of the southern bottlenose whale to the baiji (or Chinese river dolphin) which is considered to be functionally extinct due to human activity.
+Although the International Whaling Commission has agreed on putting a halt to commercial whaling, whale hunting is still ongoing, either under IWC quotas to assist the subsistence of Arctic native peoples or in the name of scientific research, although a large spectrum of non-lethal methods are now available to study marine mammals in the wild.
+Cetaceans also face severe environmental hazards from underwater noise pollution, entanglement in ropes and nets, ship strikes, build-up of plastics and heavy metals, and anthropogenic climate change, but how much they are affected varies widely from species to species, from minimally in the case of the southern bottlenose whale to the baiji (Chinese river dolphin) which is considered to be functionally extinct due to human activity.

 Baleen whales and toothed whales

-The two parvorders, baleen whales (Mysticeti) and toothed whales (Odontoceti), are thought to have diverged around thirty-four million years ago.
+Baleen whales (Mysticeti) and toothed whales (Odontoceti) are thought to have diverged from one another around thirty-four million years ago.
+Ninety extant (currently living) species of whale are currently accepted, with 75 being toothed whales and the remaining 15 baleen whales.

 Baleen whales have bristles made of keratin instead of teeth.
-The bristles filter krill and other small invertebrates from seawater.
-Grey whales feed on bottom-dwelling mollusks.
-Rorqual family (balaenopterids) use throat pleats to expand their mouths to take in food and sieve out the water.
-Balaenids (right whales and bowhead whales) have massive heads that can make up 40% of their body mass.
-Most mysticetes prefer the food-rich colder waters of the Northern and Southern Hemispheres, migrating to the Equator to give birth.
+Gray whales (Eschrichtiidae) feed on bottom-dwelling mollusks.
+Baleen whales belonging to the rorqual family (Balaenopteridae) use throat pleats to expand their mouths to take in small invertebrates like krill and sieve out the water.
+Right whales and bowhead whales (family Balaenidae) have massive heads that can make up 40% of their body mass.
+Most mysticetes prefer the food-rich colder waters around the poles of the Northern and Southern Hemispheres, migrating to the Equator to give birth.
 During this process, they are capable of fasting for several months, relying on their fat reserves.

-The parvorder of Odontocetes – the toothed whales – include sperm whales, beaked whales, orcas, dolphins and porpoises.
-Generally the teeth are designed for catching fish, squid or other marine invertebrates, not for chewing them, so prey is swallowed whole.
-Teeth are shaped like cones (dolphins and sperm whales), spades (porpoises), pegs (belugas), tusks (narwhals) or variable (beaked whale males).
-Female beaked whales' teeth are hidden in the gums and are not visible, and most male beaked whales have only two short tusks.
-Narwhals have vestigial teeth other than their tusk, which is present on males and 15% of females and has millions of nerves to sense water temperature, pressure and salinity.
-A few toothed whales, such as some orcas, feed on mammals, such as pinnipeds and other whales.
+The toothed whales include sperm whales, beaked whales, dolphins and porpoises.
+These whales have teeth evolved to catch fish, squid or other marine invertebrates and swallow their prey whole instead of chewing it.
+Tooth shape can vary between groups, with cone-shaped teeth in dolphins and sperm whales, spade-shaped teeth in porpoises, peg-like teeth in belugas, tusks in narwhals and many different shapes in the ornamental teeth of male beaked whales.
+The teeth of female beaked whales are hidden in the gums and are not visible, and most male beaked whales have only two short tusks.
+Narwhals have vestigial teeth alongside their tusk, which is present on males and 15% of females.
+A few toothed whales, such as some orcas, feed on marine mammals such as pinnipeds and other whales.

-Toothed whales have well-developed senses – their eyesight and hearing are adapted for both air and water, and they have advanced sonar capabilities using their melon.
-Their hearing is so well-adapted for both air and water that some blind specimens can survive.
-Some species, such as sperm whales, are well adapted for diving to great depths.
+Toothed whales have well-developed senses.
+Their eyesight and hearing are adapted for both air and water, and they can echolocate by producing sounds and using their melon.
+Some species—such as sperm whales and beaked whales—are well adapted for diving to great depths.
 Several species of toothed whales show sexual dimorphism, in which the males differ from the females, usually for purposes of sexual display or aggression.